kurciqs/asena/README.md

 # asena

-it's a working progress, but i've decided to commit the first STABLE version. it's basically an lmstudio -> kokoro tts -> rhubarb/dictionary -> three.js wrapper that is supposed to mimic grok [ani](https://www.reddit.com/r/grok/comments/1m7yg3o/just_tried_groks_new_ai_companion_ani_its_kinda/). i know my chances are slim but i'll try anyway. the main bottleneck at the moment is my local computing power. it's much better to run this on a computer with a gpu or more ram, and then use it as a website. if you do that on your own network, the whole thing stays entirely local and private.
+it's a working progress, but i've decided to commit the first STABLE version. it's basically an lmstudio -> kokoro tts -> rhubarb/dictionary -> three.js wrapper that is supposed to mimic grok [ani](https://www.reddit.com/r/grok/comments/1m7yg3o/just_tried_groks_new_ai_companion_ani_its_kinda/). i know my chances are slim but i'll try anyway. the main bottleneck at the moment is my local computing power. it's much better to run this on a computer with a gpu and more ram, host, and then use asena as a website. if you do that on your own network, the whole thing stays entirely local and private.

 problems aside, if this works and is sufficiently fast, you can only imagine the power. the fact that it's running locally means that nobody is datamining you, the fact that you get to pick your llm means you can go as wild as you want with requests. plus it's entirely free and open source so you can add features or play around with it.